SoftwareSiv/SoftwareSiv/README.md

 Hello I'm Siv

-Im a Freshman in College, Majoring in CompSci...duh

-I want to become a Software Developer

-Maybe even a Game Developer
+Im a 19 year old Computer Science Major and this is a peek into my brain while I'm not at work or in school

+I write in Java, learning C#